Draton Compiler And Toolchain Architecture

 Workspace layout

-The repository is a Cargo workspace of focused crates:
+The repository is a Cargo workspace of focused crates under crates/:

 This layout is intentional.
 Draton is architected as a toolchain with separable layers, not as one large opaque compiler crate.